kaisenlinux/manpages-dev/packages/nslookup.md

                      This keyword sets the search list to name.

               nosearch
-                     If  the  lookup  request contains at least one period, but does not end with a trailing period, this keyword appends the domain names in the domain search list to the re‐ quest until an answer is received.
+                     If  the  lookup request contains at least one period, but does not end with a trailing period, this keyword appends the domain names in the domain search list to the request until an answer is received.
 The default is search.

               port=value
                      This keyword changes the default TCP/UDP name server port to value from its default, port 53.
 The abbreviation for this keyword is po.